 But the second thing we need to see is the seriousness of the consequences of disunity.
 When Ben Franklin, at the signing of the Declaration of Independence, reminded his fellow signers, “We must all hang together, or most assuredly, we shall all hang separately,” he spoke a more universal truth than he may have realized.
 There are, in fact, many ways to “hang separately” in the world, and many of them are the sad result of people not having the sense to “hang together.”

-But unity, whether in families, neighborhoods, or nations at large, is not the instantaneous product of a moment of enlightenment; it’s a goal that we gradually, and sometimes painfully, work our way toward.
+But unity, whether in families, neighborhoods, or nations at large, is not the instantaneous product of a moment of enlightenment; it’s a goal we gradually, and sometimes painfully, work our way toward.
 It’s the fruit of honest commitment and long-term investment.

-In any relationship where we don’t presently have the unity that we’d like to enjoy, the answer is not merely to try harder (although most of the time we certainly need to do that).
+In any relationship where we don’t presently have the unity we’d like to enjoy, the answer is not merely to try harder (although most of the time we certainly need to do that).
 We must change not only the quantity of our effort but the quality of our thinking.
-Our perspective must be altered, preferably by being elevated, so that we can see how things look “from the balcony.”
+Our perspective must be altered, preferably by being elevated, so we can see how things look “from the balcony.”
 And before we blame all of the alienation on the other people in the relationship, let’s stop to remember that, as somebody said, “it takes two to tangle.”
 It’s not just the other people’s thinking that needs adjusting.
 Our own does too.

 “We can find common ground only by moving to higher ground” (Jim Wallis).